 The Library of Integrated Network-Based Cellular Signatures' Health Relevance

-Recent advances in technology allow scientists to study of the basic components of biological systems—genes, proteins, and other molecules—together as a group instead of one at a time.
-Scientists find more and more that biological processes driven by these components are extremely interconnected, and alteration in one component of the system can have dramatic and difficult-to-predict effects on many of the other components.
-Understanding interconnectedness at a system-wide level is needed to develop new and better therapies to return disrupted biological processes back to their natural state.
+Advances in technology have allowed scientists to study the basic components of biological systems—genes, proteins, and other molecules—together as a group instead of one at a time.
+Scientists have found more and more that biological processes driven by these components are extremely interconnected, and alteration in one component of the system can have dramatic and difficult-to-predict effects on many of the other components.
+Understanding interconnectedness at a system-wide level can help develop new and better therapies to return disrupted biological processes back to their natural state.

-To achieve this goal, the LINCS program is generating data to identify patterns of cellular responses to various stress signals.
-These cellular responses include changes in gene expression and other cellular characteristics.
-The underlying idea for the LINCS program is that disrupting any step of a biological process will cause related changes in the characteristics, behavior, and/or function of the cell.
+To achieve this goal, the LINCS program generated data to identify patterns of cellular responses to various stress signals.
+These cellular responses included changes in gene expression and other cellular characteristics.
+The underlying idea for the LINCS program was that disrupting any step of a biological process will cause related changes in the characteristics, behavior, and/or function of the cell.
 Comparing the patterns of the cells’ responses to different stress signals can provide clues about the underlying mechanisms involved in disease processes.
-LINCS is developing and using computational tools to integrate data about cellular responses into a comprehensive view of normal and disease states.
-This knowledge may help researchers identify chemicals that can kill diseased cells or return them to a healthier state.
-As such chemicals are identified, they will form the basis of new therapeutics.
+LINCS developed and used computational tools to integrate data about cellular responses into a comprehensive view of normal and disease states.
+This knowledge has helped researchers identify chemicals that can kill diseased cells or return them to a healthier state.
+As such chemicals are identified, they are forming the basis of new therapeutics.

 LINCS data and tools are freely available as a resource for the biomedical research community to explore how cells respond to various genetic, chemical, and environmental stressors.
 The data can also be searched for a particular cellular response to identify new drug candidates related to that response.
-The LINCS data resource will allow for far greater discovery and public health impact beyond the work of the individual investigators funded through the LINCS program.
+The LINCS data resource has allowed for far greater discovery and public health impact beyond the work of the individual investigators that were funded through the LINCS program.